akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 # APPENDIX – TEACHER & PARENT GUIDE

-*The Goose Bride* is a medieval historical romance suitable for readers aged 8–12.
-Its language, themes, and humour are accessible to children around ten, while still offering enough richness for older readers.
-Younger children (7–8) can follow it easily when read aloud.
+*The Goose Bride* is a medieval historical romance.

+12–18 (YA) is the appropriate age range.

+The story deals with death, grief, a near-kidnapping, a swordfight, and mature themes of consent, agency, and loss.
+The epilogue includes the White Ship disaster (mass drowning) and the protagonist outliving her loved ones.

 ---